-Why I love these marinated lamb chops
+Why I love these lamb chops

 The first time I had lamb chops, we were visiting Marc’s great uncle on our French road trip.
 They were served grilled with a simple persillade, and we had a sliced tomato salad and, of course, bread on the side.
 It was a delicious and light meal, and I was so impressed with the lamb chops that I knew I would have to recreate the meal.